Characteristics Design: A Hedonic Approach to Optimal Product Differentiation: Model

 Also, the aggregate vector of idiosyncratic characteristics is given by

-The agent has a utility function that is quadratic in both common characteristics ($\bm{x}$) and idiosyncratic characteristics ($\bm{y}$), and linear in disutility from labor supply ($H$):
+The agent has a utility function that is quadratic in both common characteristics $\bm{x}$ and idiosyncratic characteristics $\bm{y}$, and linear in disutility from labor supply $H$:

-where $\bm{\beta}$ and $\bm{b}$ are strictly positive vectors, and $\alpha>0$ is the utility weight on common characteristics.
+where $\bm{\beta}$ and $\bm{b}$ are given vectors, and $\alpha>0$ is the utility weight on common characteristics.
 Note that this utility function features satiation with respect to $\bm{x}$ and $\bm{y}$, as the utility from common and idiosyncratic characteristics is maximized at $\bm{\beta}$ and $\bm{b}$, respectively.

 The agent chooses a consumption bundle $\bm{q}$ taking the characteristics profile $\bm{A}$ and the price vector $\bm{p} = [p_1, \ldots, p_n]^\top$ as given.
-The agent's income is given by the sum of labor income $H$ and ownership dividend $\Pi$, where the wage per unit of $H$ is normalized to be one.
+Their income is given by the sum of labor income $H$ and ownership dividend $\Pi$, where the wage per unit of $H$ is normalized to be one.
 The budget constraint is therefore

 Plugging $\bm{x} = \bm{A}\bm{q}$ and $\bm{y} = \bm{q}$ into $U(\bm{x}, \bm{y}, H)$, we obtain the following Lagrangian for the agent's utility maximization problem: